-According to the World Bank, Singapore is ranked in the top three out of one hundred and ninety in Ease of Doing Business, Overall Rank of group, and Starting a Businesses.
-Moreover, in the US News Global report Singapore was ranked second in the movers sub category which represents the country’s growth in terms of an individual’s purchasing parity corresponds with the gross domestic product.
+According to the World Bank, Singapore is ranked in the top three out of the one hundred and ninety in Ease of Doing Business, Overall Rank of a group, and Starting a Businesses.
+Moreover, in the US News Global report, Singapore is ranked second in the mover’s subcategory.
+This represents the country’s growth in terms of an individual’s purchasing parity corresponding to the GDP.
 In 2014, the Economist Intelligence Unit ranked Singapore, regionally and globally, as the most attractive investment location.
-But how did Singapore become one of the world’s leaders in business and entrepreneurship in just 54 years since it became independent from Malaysia?
+How did Singapore become one of the world’s leaders in business and entrepreneurship in less than a century since its independence from Malaysia?

-The government strongly supports businesses and creates an environment where they can thrive.
-These business includes foreign, local, developed or start up businesses.
-They foster this environment with their highly appealing tax framework, their many trade agreements, and their programs that help connect companies to other local and international companies and create a sense of community.
+The government strongly supports businesses by creating an environment where they can thrive.
+They are very inclusive of businesses from foreign, local, developed as well as start-ups.
+They foster this environment with highly appealing tax framework, many trade agreements, programs that help connect companies to other local and international companies, and create a sense of community.

 Singapore’s tax framework has denoted the country to the status of a “tax haven,” joining the ranks of countries such as Luxembourg, Switzerland and the Netherlands.
 Generally, the criteria for a tax haven is a nominal tax on relevant income.
 There is also a lack of effective exchange of information, transparency and substantial activities.
 The tax framework in Singapore combined with its central location in Southeast Asia makes it a desirable location for companies to establish headquarters.